gaiaprotocolatlas/roadmap-token/README.md

 ## 🏗️ Domain Structure
 OracleManager -> OnePerPersonToken -> GovernanceToken -> SelfTradeableToken -> MintableToken -> RoadmapToken

-## 📂 Project Folder and Structure
-(TBA - To be Added)

 ## 📈 Roadmap Chart
 (TBA - To be Added)

 ## 📝 Trading Options
 Options for trading are provided.
 You can set it to be untradeable by stages.
 You can limit the trading even after all stages have been completed.

-## 📚 Document Writing and Revision History
-- 2023-06-12: First draft written
-- ...
-(Additional changes will be documented here)

 ## 🤝 How to Participate in the Project
 This project is an open source project and you can participate at any time.
 To contribute to the project, please create a Pull Request or create an issue.